Visualizer: Charts and Graphs Documentation

 How to Install

-After you have purchased the plugin go to Purchase History to download the Visualizer: Charts and Graphs Lite plugin.
+Once you have purchased the plugin go to Purchase History to download the Visualizer: Charts and Graphs plugin.
 After downloading the plugin, navigate to Plugins > Add New > Upload, in your WordPress dashboard.
 Now, click the Choose File button, select the archive of your plugin from your local computer and press the Install Now button.
 In few seconds, WordPress will upload and extract the plugin archive for you.
 All you need to do next is to press the Activate link under the message for successful plugin installation.

 Don't forget to activate the license key to unlock the pro features of the plugin and get the automatic updates directly in your dashboard.